-Asset marking is the practice of applying permanent identifiers, such as labels, engraving, or etching, to equipment so it can be identified and traced.
+Asset marking is the practice of applying permanent or hard-to-remove identifiers, such as labels, engraving, or etching, to equipment so it can be identified, traced to a record, and recovered if stolen.

 Asset marking is the practice of applying permanent or hard-to-remove identifiers to equipment - printed labels, engraving, etching, stamping - so each item can be identified on sight, traced back to its owner, and matched to a record.
 An asset label is the most common form, but marking is the wider family: it covers everything from a QR sticker on a laptop to a postcode etched into the body of a generator.